sharett/hotline/README.md

   * Once you've created the TwiML app, copy its SID and set the $TWILIO_TWIML_APP_SID setting in config.php to it.

 * By default, English and Spanish are set - edit the "languages" table to modify this.
 The Twilio code is the language that the voice "alice" will use to speak the text.

+## Usage

+The broadcast interface supports sending, importing and removing numbers.
+When importing numbers, each one is send a welcome message with instructions about how to stop receiving texts.

+The hotline interface supports viewing active volunteers (those signed up to receive calls), viewing call/text logs and language information, sending texts and placing phone calls.
+You can also mark texts and voicemails as responded to or not.
+All editing of the volunteers information and times they are accepting calls is done by editing the database directly.

 ## License